xiangivyli/data-science-portfolio/BT Customer Churn Prediction/README.md

 - Provide bonus for longer contract
 - Add online security and phone service for each customer
 - Enhance tech support service

+Furthermore, the current status of "0" (not churn) does not mean they will stay with BT forever
-- Use the model to analyse customers who may leave, then connect these customers for feedback
+- Use the model to analyse customers who may leave (high probability), then connect these customers for feedback